mannodermaus/android-junit5/README.md

     // 4) JUnit 5 will bundle in files with identical paths; exclude them packagingOptions {
-      exclude("META-INF/LICENSE.md")
-      exclude("META-INF/LICENSE-notice.md")
+      exclude("META-INF/LICENSE*")
     }
   }
   dependencies {
-    // 5) Jupiter API & Platform runner
+    // 5) Jupiter API & Test Runner, if you don't have it already androidTestImplementation("androidx.test:runner:1.1.1")
-    androidTestImplementation("org.junit.jupiter:junit-jupiter-api:5.4.0")
-    androidTestRuntimeOnly("org.junit.jupiter:junit-jupiter-engine:5.4.0")
-    androidTestRuntimeOnly("org.junit.platform:junit-platform-runner:1.4.0")
+    androidTestImplementation("org.junit.jupiter:junit-jupiter-api:5.4.1")

-    // 6) The instrumentation test companion libraries androidTestImplementation("de.mannodermaus.junit5:android-instrumentation-test:0.2.2")
+    // 6) The instrumentation test companion libraries androidTestImplementation("de.mannodermaus.junit5:android-test-core:1.0.0")
-    androidTestRuntimeOnly("de.mannodermaus.junit5:android-instrumentation-test-runner:0.2.2")
+    androidTestRuntimeOnly("de.mannodermaus.junit5:android-test-runner:1.0.0")
   }
   ```
 </details>

-The instrumentation test library also provides a replacement for `ActivityTestRule`; more information on that can be found in the wiki.
+The `android-test-core` artifact includes an extension point for the `ActivityScenario` API; more information on that can be found in the wiki.

-# Migration from 1.0.x

-Since the move to utilize the native JUnit 5 support built into the build system, a lot has changed from the previous version of the plugin.
-Users seeking to migrate to the new version are encouraged to check out the migration guide located [on the wiki][wiki-migration].

 # Official Support

-Currently, Google hasn't shared any immediate plans to bring first-party support for JUnit 5 to Android.
+At this time, Google hasn't shared any immediate plans to bring first-party support for JUnit 5 to Android.
 The following list is an aggregation of pending feature requests:

 - [InstantTaskExecutorRule uses @RestrictTo(RestrictTo.Scope.LIBRARY_GROUP) -- why? (issuetracker.google.com)](https://issuetracker.google.com/u/0/issues/79189568)
 - [Add support for JUnit 5 (issuetracker.google.com)](https://issuetracker.google.com/issues/127100532)